elerel/ms3-kiwi-lingo/README.md

 # Kiwi Lingo: Your Guide to New Zealand Words & Phrases!

-**View the live project [here](https://kiwi-lingo.herokuapp.com/)**
+**View the live project [here.](https://kiwi-lingo.herokuapp.com/)**

-For my third milestone project (data centric) with The Code Institute, I decided to build a glossary database called Kiwi Lingo.
+For my third milestone project (data-centric development) with The Code Institute, I decided to build a glossary database called Kiwi Lingo.
 It is an app intended to be accessible across all devices and used as a reference guide of commonly used words and phrases spoken by New Zealanders.

 ![image](https://res.cloudinary.com/elerel/image/upload/v1620290649/amiresponsive2_jlusqe.png)